rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/_index.md

 In the following command,

 - `hostname` is set to the public DNS record,
+- Set the `bootstrapPassword` to something unique for the `admin` user.
 - `ingress.tls.source` is set to `letsEncrypt`
 - `letsEncrypt.email` is set to the email address used for communication about your certificate (for example, expiry notices)
 - If you are installing an alpha version, Helm requires adding the `--devel` option to the command.